ajthinking/TheMissingSchema/readme.md

 Schema::save();
 ´´´

-Now, you will have a file `schema.json` in your database folder.
+Now, you can see a file `schema.json` in your database folder.
+At the moment it does not do anything, and it does not affect your migrations whatsoever.

 ## Supported drivers